iamjayroberts/iceotopes-zamboni/README.md

 ## Flow

 1. **Title screen** — Top Corns jersey, "tap to start"
-2. **Coach Al** — tells you to flood the ice because you didn't pay your fees
+2. **Schultz** — tells you to flood the ice because you went to Tony's
-3. **Select your player** — Johnston, Quirico, Spradling, King, or Soyk
+3. **Select your player** — Schultz, Babb, Huber, Rojewski, Brad
 4. **Countdown** — ready, set, go
 5. **Game** — top-down rink, tap rapidly to drive the zamboni in a spiral from outer edge to center
 6. **Results** — your time, best time, leaderboard